danfuzz/samizdat/doc/notes/shout-outs.md

 in its own right.

-In the context of project sponsor [Nextbit Systems](http://nextbit.com), Samizdat is an exploration of programming language language design in the context of a multi-device "personal cloud" operating system.
+In the context of project sponsor [Nextbit Systems](http://nextbit.com), Samizdat is an exploration of programming language design in the context of a multi-device "personal cloud" operating system.

 Samizdat's syntax can be traced in part to